Drawing of lungs on chest

 • In 12 hours of quitting, the amount of carbon monoxide in your blood stream drops to a normal level.

-• In the next 2 to 3 weeks, your circulation and lung function improves and your risk of heart attack begins to drop.
+• In the next 2 to 3 weeks, your circulation and lung function improve, and your risk of heart attack begins to drop.

 • Over the course of the next 9 months, you will cough less and breathe better.